Gallina: Camps and mountain dwellings

 At some point during difficult drought conditions, some members traveled from villages to camp on Canjilon Mountain in order to hunt and gather.
 Each of these mountain camps had two to ten people and brought a cook pot, water jar, food bowl, and canteen with them, opting not actually to make pottery in the camps.
 The camps were thought to be more hunting-oriented based on the arrows, knives, and scrapers found at the sites.
 The camps were most frequently located on lava beds because of the retention and radiation of the sun’s heat off the rock.
 The warmth may have allowed small plots for farming, although this is still under debate.
 The dwellings and drying areas had paths leading to them that were sometimes "paved" with slabs of rock or filled in with chinking stones.
 Ellis believed these sites to be associated with the Gallina; many other archaeologists, however, do not.

 Abandonment and/or migration

 In the 1300s the region was slowly depopulated.
 Contemporary archaeologists suggests a social movement as a potential cause.
 Most Gallina sites discovered are found to have been left in perfect order and followed a ritualistic pattern.
 The fire pits were filled to the rim and then the floors were cleaned.
 The house was given a quick burning and then the roof timbers were removed.
 Some archaeologists who follow the belief of abandonment tend to think that this was a process designed to minimize the abilities of someone to use personal artifacts left behind in witchcraft.
-While forensic evidence of violence and exist within the region, there is no certainty in regards to the cause.
+While forensic evidence of violence exists within the region, there is no certainty in regards to the cause.
 Hypotheses of the past have included explanations from genocide to internecine war.
 Although there is no hard evidence for either, research is ongoing.